 Neil Roughley's website on Wayne has tons of details on his films, DVD releases, etc. On this webpage, Neil confirms the running times of about 125 minutes for both the standard 35mm and 70mm Grandeur widescreen versions of THE BIG TRAIL (Fox, 1930).
-You will need to scroll down almost to the bottom of that page to find Neil's notes on THE BIG TRAIL: http://www.dukefilmography.com/john_wayne_dvd_filmography.html#1930s
+You will need to scroll down toward the bottom of that page to find Neil's notes on THE BIG TRAIL: http://www.dukefilmography.com/john_wayne_dvd_filmography.html#1930s

 Kevin Dolph has a John Wayne Fan Forum at: https://dukewayne.com/

-The website devoted to the artistic works of Pilar Wayne, John Wayne's third wife, was no longer working when I checked in late 2017, the websie was no longer working and the domain name was for sale: http://www.pilarwayne.com/
+The website devoted to the artistic works of Pilar Wayne, John Wayne's third wife.
+However, when I checked in late 2017, the websie was no longer working and the domain name was for sale: http://www.pilarwayne.com/

 Although some of the data is incomplete or inaccurate, the Internet Movie Database (IMDb) has information on John Wayne: https://www.imdb.com/name/nm0000078/.

 The Reel Classics website has a list of the Quigley Publishing Annual Top Ten MoneyMakers Poll from 1932-1970, and that includes Gene Autry and Roy Rogers in the 1940s ...
 Wayne first made this list in 1949 and continued to be at or near the top of the list for the next several decades: http://www.reelclassics.com/Articles/General/quigleytop10-article.htm

 Reel Classics pages on Wayne includes lots of images and mp3 audio clips: http://www.reelclassics.com/Actors/Wayne/wayne.htm

 Emanuel Levy authored the book John Wayne: Prophet of the American Way of Life.
 Levy has several Wayne articles on his website:

 Jim Tipton's Find-A-Grave website has a picture of the grave marker for John Wayne at Pacific View Memorial Park, Newport Beach, California: http://www.findagrave.com/cgi-bin/fg.cgi?page=gr&GRid=1079

 Jerry Murbach's Doctor Macro website has a bunch of John Wayne images: